 The fees for interpretation services according to the VKD standard take into account a huge aspect of the costs linked to the actual interpretation services, such as sound preparation and knowledge of the topic, assignment-related terminology research and maintenance, giving advice on all related matters, organisation of the technical equipment as well as answering your assignment-related questions personally and reliably.
 In case of RSI (Remote Simultaneous Interpreting) the fees also take into account a redundant internet connection, an uninterruptible power source (UPS) as well as any hard- and software necessary for remote interpreting from home.
 Recordings of an interpreter's performance are subject to an extra copyright fee.
 For maximum transparency, I will provide you with a full breakdown of all costs and fees involved.

-The fees for translation services are based on a per line rate (at 55 characters) based on the source text, and depend on the individual nature/difficulty of the text, the timeframe in which a translation must be completed, and sometimes on the conceptual design/formatting (i.e. for tables and PowerPoint presentations).
-The per line rate also includes the copyright if the translation is meant for publication (incl. cross-check principle) and not just for informational purposes (i.e. in-house communication).
+The fees for translation services are based on a per-word or a per-line rate (at 55 characters) based on the source text, and depend on the individual nature/difficulty of the text, the timeframe in which a translation must be completed, and sometimes on the conceptual design/formatting (i.e. for tables and PowerPoint presentations).
+Transcreation services are based on an hourly rate, taking into account the creative process as well as cultural and marketing-related aspects.